Shrayashree-Mitra/TASK--03-customer-purchase-prediction/README.md

 ## Results
 - *Accuracy:* ~87%
-- The model performs strongly on the majority class (non-subscribers)
+- The model performs strongly in identifying the majority class (non-subscribers)
 - Lower recall for the subscriber class reflects the natural class imbalance in the dataset

   ## Conclusion